-To achieve the optimum performance from the AD5744R over its full operating temperature range, an external voltage reference must be used.
+To achieve the optimum performance from the AD5762R over its full operating temperature range, an external voltage reference must be used.
 Care must be taken in the selection of a precision voltage reference.
-The AD5744R has two reference inputs, REFAB and REFCD.
-The voltages applied to the reference inputs are used to provide a buffered positive and negative reference for the DAC cores.
+The voltage applied to the reference input is used to provide a buffered positive and negative reference for the DAC cores.
 Therefore, any error in the voltage reference is reflected in the outputs of the device.